-Theorem: In case all reactions in a metabolic network are reversible, the elementary modes can be enumerated in polynomial time.
+Theorem: In case all reactions in a metabolic network are reversible, the elementary modes can be enumerated with polynomial delay.

 The enumeration task becomes dramatically more difficult if the reactions are irreversible.
 In this case, the modes of the network form a cone, and the elementary modes are the rays of the cone.